taiqixp/kaluza-technical-test-stevenyu/README.md

 A BDD testing framework for the [agify.io](https://agify.io) API using TypeScript and Cucumber.

+For this interview assessment, which focuses on testing a single parameter, and considering the 100 requests per day API limit, I've included only basic test scenarios for the country_id parameter.

 ## Overview

 This project tests the agify.io API which predicts age based on names.
 The API returns JSON with `name`, `age`, and `count` fields.